-ARRIVAL AT SCHOOL: The building opens at approximately 7:30 a.m. daily.
-The morning meeting will begin promptly at 8:00am.
-If you are not with your class when they leave the meeting, you will be counted tardy.
+ARRIVAL AT SCHOOL: The high school building opens at approximately 7:30 a.m. daily.
+However, unless you have a legitimate reason to be here, you are not to arrive before 7:45 a.m.
+You must be at school and in your first period class before the tardy bell at 8:10 AM to avoid being tardy.
 The building will be secured at 3:30 p.m., and students are only to be in the building with a sponsor or teacher.